Cross-coupled LC oscillator: Figure of merit and efficiency

-where $\mathcal{L}(\omega_\text{m})$denotes the phase noise at an offset frequency ω_{m}, P_{DC} is the power consumption, and ω_{0} is the oscillation frequency.
+where $\mathcal{L}(\omega_\text{m})$ denotes the phase noise at an offset frequency ω_{m}, P_{DC} is the power consumption, and ω_{0} is the oscillation frequency.
 By rearranging the expression, the figure of merit can also be written in terms of key oscillator design parameters, such as the tank quality factor Q, the excess noise factor F, and the efficiency η.

 The overall efficiency η can be expressed as the product of current efficiency η_{I} and voltage efficiency η_{V}.
 The current efficiency η_{I} is defined as the ratio between the current injected into the tank at the oscillation frequency and the total current drawn from the supply.
 The voltage efficiency η_{V} is defined as the ratio between the single-ended oscillation amplitude (e.g., A_{0}/2) and the supply voltage.
 Both F and η depend on the technology and on the specific topology of the cross-coupled oscillator being used.

 CMOS cross-coupled oscillators

 In CMOS technology, the most common cross-coupled LC oscillator topologies use either a single or a dual transconductor to provide the negative resistance required to sustain oscillation.
 In the single-transconductor configuration, one pair of MOSFETs injects current into the tank during only half of the oscillation cycle.
-This kind of operation is usually referred as class B. In the dual-transconductor configuration—often referred to as complementary class B—nMOS and pMOS transistors are arranged symmetrically to alternately source and sink current, generating a differential square-wave current.
+This kind of operation is usually referred to as class B. In the dual-transconductor configuration—often referred to as complementary class B—nMOS and pMOS transistors are arranged symmetrically to alternately source and sink current, generating a differential square-wave current.

-Single transconductor cross-coupled LC oscillator with nmos transistors (left) and complementary transconductor cross-coupled LC oscillator with nmos and pmos transistors (right).
-Both topologies have an nmos current bias.
+Single transconductor cross-coupled LC oscillator with nmos transistors (left) and complementary transconductor cross-coupled LC oscillator with nMOS and pMOS transistors (right).
+Both topologies have an nMOS current bias.

 In the single-transconductor configuration, the current efficiency is η_{I} = 2/π ≈ 0.64.
-Thanks to the complementary transconductor it increases to η_{I} = 4/π ≈ 1.27 in the complementary configuration.
+The current efficiency increases to η_{I} = 4/π ≈ 1.27 in the complementary configuration.

-As for the voltage efficiency η_{V}, it is limited by the voltage headroom required by the bias transistor.
-In a single nMOS configuration η_{V} typically reaches up to 0.66, while in the complementary case it is reduced to around 0.4 due to the voltage headroom required by the complementary structure.
-The overall efficiency η is approximately 0.5 in the complementary configuration, while it is slightly lower in the single-transconductor case, where it reaches about 0.42.
+The voltage efficiency η_{V} is limited by the voltage headroom required by the bias transistor.
+In a single nMOS configuration, η_{V} typically reaches up to 0.66, while in the complementary case it is reduced to around 0.4 due to the voltage headroom required by the complementary structure.
+The overall efficiency η is approximately 0.5 in the complementary configuration, whereas it is slightly lower in the single-transconductor case, at about 0.42.

-The excess noise factor of both single and complementary transconducor is equal to:
+The excess noise factor of both single and complementary transconductors is equal to: